Annual returns for share-based employee incentives deadline: 6 July 2026

-If your business operates share-based employee share schemes (such as EMI or other share option schemes and/or has issued shares to employees), it is your responsibility to file annual Employment Related Securities (ERS) returns.
-HMRC does not issue any reminders and penalties apply where there are compliance failures.
+If your business operates share-based employee share schemes, such as EMI or other share option schemes, or has issued shares to employees, it’s your responsibility to file annual Employment Related Securities (ERS) returns.
+HMRC does not issue reminders, and penalties can apply where there are compliance failures.

 When do you need to file the return?